DecodeWorms/messaging-protocol/README.md

 # messaging-protocol
-This is messaging system that enables micro services communication or messaging
+This is a messaging system that enables micro services communication or messaging